valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 Lexicographical indexes
 ===

-Redis sorted sets have an interesting property.
+Valkey sorted sets have an interesting property.
 When elements are added with the same score, they are sorted lexicographically, comparing the strings as binary data with the `memcmp()` function.